Notice of Privacy Practices

 We may use and disclose medical information to tell you about or recommend possible treatment options or alternatives that may be of interest to you.

-We have the right to use medical information about you to contact you in an effort to encourage you to purchase or use a product or service.
+We have the right to use medical information about you to contact you in an effort to encourage you to purchase or use a health care related product or service from us.
 If we receive any direct or indirect payment for making such a communication, however, we would need your prior written permission to contact you.
 The only exceptions for seeking such permission are when our communication (i) describes only a drug or medication that is currently being prescribed for you and our payment for the communication is reasonable in amount or (ii) is made by one of our business partners consistent with our written agreement with the business partner.

 Under certain circumstances, we may use and disclose medical information about you for research purposes.
-For example, a research project may involve comparing the health and recovery of all patients who received one medication to those who received another, for the same condition.
-All research projects, however, are subject to a special approval process.
-This process evaluates a proposed research project and its use of medical information, trying to balance the research needs with patients’ need for privacy of their medical information.
-Before we use or disclose medical information for research, the project will have been approved through this research approval process, but we may, however, disclose medical information about you to people preparing to conduct a research project, for example, to help them look for patients with specific medical needs, so long as the medical information they review does not leave The Pill Club's possession.
-We will almost always ask for your specific permission if the researcher will have access to your name, address or other information that reveals who you are.
+All research projects, however, are subject to a special approval process and before we use or disclose medical information for research, the project will have been approved through this research approval process, but we may, however, disclose medical information about you to people preparing to conduct a research project, for example, to help them look for patients with specific medical needs, so long as the medical information they review does not leave Pill Club's possession.
+We will always ask for your specific permission if the researcher will have access to your name, address or other information that reveals who you are.

 To Avert a Serious Threat to Health or Safety